eucp-project/storyboards/static/stories/coastal.md

 uncertainty.

-Shoreline retreat is projected in the feature at sandy beach locations on 1 km alongshore grid around the European coastline.
+Shoreline retreat is projected in the feature at sandy beach locations on 1 km alongshore grid around the European coastline using a simple equilibrium model that can be computationally viable for the large spatial scale of this study.
+Unfortunately, it is not possible to directly validate the model predictions, since the observed SLR signal is not yet strong enough and the other processes involved in coastal erosion can mask the SLR effects.

 Sandy beach land loss is calculated by aggregating the total shoreline retreat per NUTS3 region.